buunguyen/evtify/README.md

 		// 'this' will be 'window'
 	})
    	.on('evt3', function(eventName, params...) {
-   		// 'this' will be context obj
+   		// 'this' will be 'context'
    	}, context);
 ```